June 21, 2007

 Action & Riddles

 This would deserve a 99% if it was not for a few cumbersome situations.
-Many things can be done in any order, but this eventually turns out to be very confusing because there will be points at which you won’t know what to do next and simply try everything until you succeed (remember Simon the Sorcerer?).
+Many things can be done in any order, but this eventually turns out to be very confusing because there will be points that you won’t know what to do next, and simply try everything until you succeed (Remember Simon the Sorcerer?) .

-I found the search for candles very annoying.
+I found it very annoying to continually search for candles when there wouldn’t be any.
 You have to call your friend again and again, and this can get very frustrating.
-Lots of information can be obtained through telephone calls, which may be convenient; but in reality, no one instructs you what to do from the phone when you are abandoned in an old creepy house [And you know this from first-hand experience? - Randy J].
+Lots of information can be obtained through telephone calls, which may be convenient, but in reality, no one instructs you what to do from the phone when you are abandoned in an old creepy house [And you know this from first-hand experience? - Randy J].

 Every crooked house game always involves some standard horror – producing areas, like an attic, a cellar, some weird greenhouse, and more.
 Yes, this has been a standard ever since game like Laura Bow 1, but new games must also follow the rules in order to be successful.